Lillian1228/Data-Science-Nuggets/Algorithms/data_structures.md

 | Insertion| O(1)    | O(n)    | O(1)    |
 | Deletion | O(1)    | O(n)    | O(1)    |

-- Hash tables are great for catching duplicates.
+- Keys are unique and values are not necessarily.
+Hash tables are great for catching duplicates.
 - Only immutable objects can be stored as hashtable keys, i.e. string, integer.
 Arrays are mutable and thus cannot be keys.
 A changing key may cause accidental loss of the value.
 - The traversal order of a hash table changes.
 This is because of capacity expansion when they reach a certain load factor, where the indices calculated by the hash function change.
+- It's not recommended to add or remove keys from a hash table while iterating over it (updatin avlues of existing keys are fine).
+This could raise errors due to internal resizing.
+Use a two phase approach: collect changes over iterations, then apply.

 ```Python